malcommac/Hydra/README.md

 ```

 ### all
-`Promise.all` is a static method that waits for all the promises you give it to fulfill, and once they have, it fulfills itself with the array of all fulfilled values (in order).
+`all` is a static method that waits for all the promises you give it to fulfill, and once they have, it fulfills itself with the array of all fulfilled values (in order).

 If one Promise fail the chain fail with the same error.